Unidentified Woman #30Artist(s)Andy WarholArtist NationalityAmerican (North American)Object Creation Date1986Medium & SupportPolaroidDimensions

-A bust-length portrait of a woman, her body turned toward the right side of the frame, her head turning to the camera.
-She wears red lipstick, a necklace and a dark green shirt.Primary Object ClassificationPhotographCollection AreaPhotographyRights
+A bust-length portrait of a woman posing, her body turned toward the left.
+Her head turns toward the camera.
+Her short hair is pinned back, and she wears red lipstick, earrings, a necklace, and a dark green shirt.Primary Object ClassificationPhotographCollection AreaPhotographyRights

 If you are interested in using an image for a publication, please visit http://umma.umich.edu/request-image

 for more information and to fill out the online Image Rights and Reproductions Request Form.

 women (female humans)